php/policies/feature-proposals.rst

 The discussion is not required to go to a vote at any particular point.
 The author(s) MAY continue the discussion as long as they wish.
-The author(s) SHOULD be mindful of extended in holiday periods or in cases of significant activity on the mailing list to allow everyone to catch up with the discussion.
+The author(s) SHOULD be mindful of holiday periods or in cases of significant activity on the mailing list to allow everyone to catch up with the discussion.

-After a period of 6 weeks without any email in the official discussion thread, the discussion is considered inactive and MUST be restarted with a cooldown period of 1 week (168 hours) before the RFC may proceed to a vote, since it is likely that other RFC discussions are at the top of mind of the mailing list participants.
-After a period of 3 months without any email in the official discussion thread, the discussion MUST be restarted with a cooldown period of 2 weeks (336 hours).
+In order to keep RFCs "fresh," their discussion threads must have a minimum level of activity.
+Any message to the discussion thread from anyone other than a voting announcement is sufficient to keep the RFC active.
+Once an RFC discussion goes inactive, any new post will "reactivate" the discussion and trigger a new cooldown period.

+- If it has been 6 weeks since the last message, the cooldown is 1 week (168 hours).
+- If it has been 3 months since the last message, the cooldown is 2 week (336 hours).

 **************
  Voting Phase